 The simple problem with both types of food allergies is the same: inflammation.

 In the long term, food intolerances can cause inflammation just the same as a sudden food allergy symptom.
-The problem is that this inflammation, over an extended period of time (however long the person regularly consumes the responsible food) can cause insulin resistance, which eventually increases insulin levels in the body2.
+The problem is that this inflammation, over an extended period of time (however long the person regularly consumes the responsible food) can cause fluctuations in blood sugar.

-Since insulin is a fat-storage hormone, your body is then triggered to store more fat as a result.
+These blood sugar fluctuations can cause your body to store more fat as a result.

 So, if in fact you do have a food allergy (or intolerance that has gone undetected), this is something that you need to be aware of and consider if you’re having trouble losing weight.

 Slow-acting allergies are often caused by an intolerance of wheat or dairy, or more specifically, items like desserts, deli-meats or synthetic snack bars.